LexaTRex/luca_webserver/services/backend/README.md

 In order for the backend to run the backend also needs the redis and database to be up and running.

+When running in Docker, the debug port 9229 is exposed by default.
+You can attach any remote Node.js debugger by pointing it to `localhost:9229`.

 Note we recommend to start the whole luca web system (backend included) as stated in [general setup](../../README.md).